Pelvic inflammatory disease

 Print this page

-Most cases of PID are caused by bacteria that spread from your vagina and cervix (the neck of your womb) to your uterus (womb) and fallopian tubes.
+Most cases of pelvic inflammatory disease (PID) are caused by bacteria that spread from your vagina and cervix (the neck of your womb) to your uterus (womb), fallopian tubes and ovaries.

 Many different types of bacteria can cause PID.
 The most common of these is an STI such as chlamydia and gonorrhoea.